 Occasionally alternative venues, such as the Adelaide Town Hall, are used for larger events.

 The nearest Tram stop is 'City West' and unsecured bike racks are available.
-Parking close to the Campus may be found on Hindley Street or at the Adelaide Convention Centre - other car parks are show on the map above.
-Street parking is limited.
+Parking close to the Campus may be found on Hindley Street or at the Adelaide Convention Centre.
+Street parking is very limited.

 The Hawke building

 Officially opened on 11 October 2007, the Hawke Building includes a number of public facilities (listed below), underlining the importance of community engagement to UniSA.

 Both the Gallery and Bradley Forum are available for public use by approved entities, in partnership with the Centre.
 Contact the Hawke Centre for more details.

 The Kerry Packer Civic Gallery (level 3) offers both viewing and gathering spaces for the community.
 The exhibitions reflect our themes: Strengthening our Democracy - Valuing our Diversity - Building our Future.